spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 of running instances.
 * `cluster_min_instance_count_reached` - failed to scale down.
 Clusters have reached the minimum capacity of running instances.
+* `unsupported_markets` - instance type is not supported in the AZ.
+* `markets_with_insufficient_capacity` - insufficient requested instance type in the requested zone.
+* `insufficient_ip_in_subnet` - insufficient free addresses in subnet.
+* `ip_address_in_use` - can’t create spot instance in AWS for invalid parameter value.
+* `AMI_and_instance_type_architecture_mismatch` = AMI architecture mismatch.
+* `invalid_request_parameter_value` - can’t create spot instance in AWS for invalid parameter value.
+* `request_failed_validation` - Can't create spot instances in AWS because of validation error.
+* `max_spot_instances_exceeded` - max amount of spots reached.
+* `rate_limit_exceeded` - request limit exceeded.
+* `unsupported_ami_architecture` - The architecture of the specified instance type we were trying to scale does not match the architecture of the specified AMI.
+* `duplicate_target_group_name` - Have 2 or more target groups with the same name.
+* `authorization_failure` - The provided credentials could not be validated.
+This can occur while trying to associate an Elastic IP address you don’t own or trying to use an AMI for which you do not have permission.
+* `Invalid_AMI_configuration` - invalid AMI configuration.
+* `Unauthorized_Operation ` - Failed to create a target group or failed fetching subnets from AWS due to ש permission error.

 Prometheus metric type: counter